 - Christmas Day

-The National Day for Truth and Reconciliation is a statutory holiday for federally-regulated employees and is not considered a public holiday under The Saskatchewan Employment Act.
-As such, employers in the province are not required to give this day off to provincially-regulated employees.
-Further, Easter Monday and Boxing Day are not statutory holidays in Saskatchewan.
+The National Day for Truth and Reconciliation is a statutory holiday for federally regulated employees but is not a public holiday under The Saskatchewan Employment Act, so provincially regulated employers are not required to give the day off.
+Easter Monday and Boxing Day are also not statutory holidays in Saskatchewan.

+How do holidays affect pay?
 For most employees in the province, public holidays are paid days off.
-However, some employees might be required to work but will be paid a special holiday wage.
-Employees who work on a statutory holiday are paid 1.5 times their regular hourly wage plus a regular day’s pay.
+Some employees may be required to work but are paid a special holiday wage: 1.5 times their regular hourly rate plus a regular day’s pay for working a statutory holiday.
+Those calculations start from your regular hourly rate, which for many workers is the Saskatchewan minimum wage.

 How Many Working Days In A Year In Manitoba?